cquinterop/RandomUser_API/README.md

 $ npm run build
 ```

-It commpiles the scripts and styles and the scripts inside ./dist/bundle.js
+It commpiles styles and scripts inside the ./dist/bundle.js file

 ## Built With